LGCM-OpenSource/GARSA/README.md

 This script integrates each analysis of the GARSA pipeline
 ______________________________________________________________
-desdup			-- Runs the desduplication analysis, removing duplicated SNPs or multiallelic variants update_rsID		-- Runs the update of all (possible) rsIDs using hg19 or hg38 references rename_sample_id	-- Runs an update of samples ID quality_control		-- Runs the quality control script for SNPs
+dedup			-- Runs the desduplication analysis, removing duplicated SNPs or multiallelic variants update_rsID		-- Runs the update of all (possible) rsIDs using hg19 or hg38 references rename_sample_id	-- Runs an update of samples ID quality_control		-- Runs the quality control script for SNPs